Flow Meters

 Most flow meters have a volume totalizer that registers in acre-feet, acre-inches, cubic feet, or gallons.

-It is useful to know how to convert your meter registration value to acre-inches since groundwater allocations in the North Platte NRD are measured in acre-inches.
+Knowing how to convert your meter registration value to acre-inches is useful since groundwater allocations in the North Platte NRD are measured in acre-inches.

 Example 1: Converting Gallons to Acre-Inches

-Left: Standard 8 meter dial face with gallon totalizer.
+We are left with a Standard 8-meter dial face with a gallon totalizer.
 Remember to note the multiplier beneath the totalizer.
-In this case, the meter reads “GALLONS x 100, so we add 2 zeros to the 6-digit dial face reading.
+In this case, the meter reads "GALLONS x 100, so we add two zeros to the 6-digit dial face reading.
 Gallons = 89,057,200

 Present Meter Reading 89,057,200 gallons